clickhere/laptop/README.md

 A directory called 'code' has been created in your home directory so all your projects can be saved there.
 This will be your "workspace".

+A `c` shortcut has also been created for your terminal.
+At the prompt, type the letter "c" (without quotation marks) then `SPACE` + `TAB` to list your workspace directories.
+You can then start to type a workspace directory name and `TAB` again to complete.

 Make your own customizations
 ----------------------------